Book a Demo!

 # By here we know the target is the IOS XE Web UI.
 We leverage the vulnerability to pull out the version number,

-# so if this request succeeds, then we known the target is vulnerable.
+# so if this request succeeds, then we know the target is vulnerable.

 res = run_cli_command('show version', Mode::PRIVILEGED_EXEC)